World → Asia → Nepal

 - easy to hike independently, hire a porter, or sign on with a trekking company

-- travel in Nepal is still relative inexpensive
+- travel in Nepal is still relatively inexpensive

 - hassle free visa to all citizens worldwide on entering the country

 - photography is fantastic in the clear Himalayan light

 larger map – Wikipedia

 By far the biggest downside to hiking the Himalayas is altitude sickness.
 Hikers die each year.
 Symptoms begin as low as 3000m (9800ft).
 Many of our recommended hikes climb over 5000m.
 On some it is difficult to descend quickly.
 Rescue often not available.
 Do not hike high unless willing to accept this risk.

 - if you do not have enough time to acclimatize to altitude, hike at lower elevations (the view looking UP at the mountains is gorgeous too)

 - hard walking, laboured breathing, intense sun at high altitude can compound the problems of a hikers suffering AMS (Acute Mountain Sickness)